20 April 2022

 New Cut Coffee (Harbourside)

-Inside a large red warehouse on Bristol's floating harbour is a lovely speciality coffee shop called New Cut Coffee.
+Inside a large red warehouse on Bristol's floating harbour is a lovely specialty coffee shop called New Cut Coffee.
 I headed there on Sunday morning, in need of caffeination while en route to the lido, and very much enjoyed my piccolo, brewed with a Colombian Nariño coffee.
 They serve their own coffee, roasted in partnership with another local roaster, and their retail coffee offering features some beautiful designs.

 New Cut Coffee is located at The Art Warehouse, Museum Street, Wapping Wharf.
 Website.
 Instagram.